ubsicap/usx/docs/peripherals.rst

 User Defined Peripheral Divisions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A project may add peripheral content for a division not defined in the current USX set.
-The new division should be enclosed in :ref:`<periph> <usx-element_periph>` container element and with a user defined ``id`` attribute beginning with the prefix x-.
+The new division should be enclosed in :ref:`<periph> <usx-element_periph>` container element and with a user defined ``id`` attribute beginning with the prefix ``x-``.

 USX compliant publishing applications should consider the pre-defined :ref:`divisions <usx-peripherals_div>` and identifiers as a reference for content to support.